National Homework Hotline for Blind and Low Vision Students

 - Braille notetakers

-- Core subject tutoring (Math, ELA, Science, Social Studies)
+- Core subject tutoring

 - Talking scientific calculators

-Beyond Academics: 1st Anniversary Reflections on the
+Beyond Academics: Reflections on the First Year of the

 National Homework Hotline

-passed its one-year anniversary!
+It is hard to believe that the National Homework Hotline (NHH) has passed its one-year anniversary!
 NHH started last spring as a temporary, emergency service to assist blind and visually impaired students with navigating new remote education environments and technology tools.
 Since then, NHH volunteer responders have helped K12-college students gain the knowledge, skills, and confidence to persist in their educational programs.

 “NHH-BVI responders can viscerally empathize with the challenges of the students.
 Braille display isn’t connecting?
 We’ve been there.
 Frustrated by slow braille reading speeds?
 We’ve been there.
 Trying to figure out how in the world to get JAWS to cooperate?
 Oh, you better believe we’ve been there!
 Our team of responders practice what they preach every single day, and students know it.
 Requests for help are answered mostly by thriving blind people who shatter society’s (and sometimes even the students’) low expectations.
 Students learn that their NHH-BVI helper is a graduate student, engineer, business owner, or published author—and they are blind just like them.
 And then a truly transformative thought occurs: “If they can do it, maybe I can too!”